pgpkg/pgpkg/docs/pages/manual.md

 `--verbose`: This option print logs describing *exactly* what pgpkg is up to.

 `--summary`: This option print a summary of pgpkg operations when it finishes.

+## Package Cache

+A `pgpkg` package will typically contain a *cache directory*; this cache is stored in a subdirectory called `.pgpkg` in the top-level package directory.

+If a package depends on one or more other packages, those packages must exist in the cache.
+In this way, a package is generally self-contained.
+Packages in the cache are stored in a directory tree based on the package path.

+You can add packages to the cache using `pgpkg import`, which will also add the specified package as a dependency to your project.

+ZIP files created by `pgpkg export` will include a `.pgpkg` directory, thereby making ZIP files self-contained.

+> Note that files in `.pgpkg` should be included in source code control.

 ## pgpkg schema